Meet the Bazillion Heiress\ Family Office Consultant\Mother and Friend

 And I replied, ‘Are you a family office, or a family wealth office?

 I needed more family, less wealth.
 My kids were growing up spoiled and lazy.
-It wasn’t until I was one of the early cohorts in the ‘The Plot to Save the Soul of Business (with music)’, that I was able to begin rewriting my family’s intergenerational pain and correcting course on this scourge of wealth that had been inflicting it.
+It wasn’t until I was one of the early cohorts in the ‘The Plot to Save the Soul of Business (with music),’ that I was able to begin rewriting my family’s intergenerational pain and correcting course on this scourge of wealth that had been inflicting it.
 Because whatʼs the point of passing wealth to future generations, when we havenʼt healed the wounds we passed down too?

 And boy, did my family have wounds.
 My father thought he knew what true wealth was.
 He had used his money as a tool to give love, and to withhold it.
 He assumed money would destroy us, just like it destroyed him.
 He cut himself off from the world, and us, and made sure we stayed in it.
 But I wanted to be a part of this world, and heal the parts of myself that I’d filled with houses and cars and donations to colleges, to have my family’s name on a building for vanity’s sake.

-I’m going to literally, and figuratively, find my voice and get my family singing together again with other families like Emerson Spelling and Erin Spelling did.
+I was going to literally, and figuratively, find my voice and get my family singing together again with other families like Emerson Spelling and Erin Spelling did.

 I once heard a quote that Sam Walton supposedly had said on his deathbed, “**Be proud of your silver spoon.
 Use it to feed the world.**ˮ But I knew before I could change the world, I’d have to change myself — and my family first.